enzymejs/enzyme/README.md

 This utility is ideal for testing stateful React components and state transitions of react components, handling of DOM events, etc.

-NOTE: To use this function, one must have called `useJsDom()` earlier in the script.
+NOTE: To use this function, it must be called inside of a `describeWithDom(...)` test suite.

 The `ReactWrapper` class that is returned has several useful prototype methods.
 See below: